kyguy/what-is-new-in-amq-streams/2.3.0/README.md

 20. Watch all the pods of our Kafka cluster to roll as the changed security configuration is rolled out.
     Once the rolling update is finished, check the security context of the different pods.
-    You should see the following security context for all containers:
+    You should see a security context similar to this in all containers:
     ```yaml
      securityContext:
        allowPrivilegeEscalation: false